aadcg/lisp-unit2/README.md

 ```

 Additionally, lisp-unit2 provides test-asdf-system-recursive which
-accepts a (list or single) system name, looks up all its depedencies
+accepts a (list or single) system name, looks up all its dependencies
 and calls asdf:tests-system on each listed system.
 Any lisp-unit or
 lisp-unit2 test-results-dbs are collected and returned at the end.
 A
 failure summary is also printed for each result db (so that after